jpdery/moobile-core-doc/Source/Component/Component.md

 ### hasElement(element) {#hasElement}

-Indicates whether an element within this component's element.
+Indicates whether the specified element is a child of this component's element.

 #### Parameters: